bitcoin/bitcoin/doc/gitian-building.md

 echo 'brctl addbr br0' >> /etc/rc.local
 echo 'ifconfig br0 10.0.3.2/24 up' >> /etc/rc.local
 echo 'exit 0' >> /etc/rc.local
-# make sure that USE_LXC is always set when logging in as debian
+# make sure that USE_LXC is always set when logging in as debian,
+# and configure LXC IP addresses
 echo 'export USE_LXC=1' >> /home/debian/.profile
+echo 'export GITIAN_HOST_IP=10.0.3.2' >> /home/debian/.profile
+echo 'export LXC_GUEST_IP=10.0.3.5' >> /home/debian/.profile
 reboot
 ```

 At the end the VM is rebooted to make sure that the changes take effect.

-**Note**: If you're following this guide on a physical system instead of a VirtualBox VM you could use `10.0.2.2` instead
-of `10.0.3.2` in the above `ifconfig` line.
-This avoids having to patch gitian-builder in next section.
+The steps in this
+section need only to be performed once.

 Installing gitian
 ------------------